Sangsar (TV series): Plot

-Ahmer is a businessman and Roshni is a young graduate who belongs to a middle-class family.
+Ahmer is a businessman and Roshni is a young graduate from a middle-class family.
 Both love each other.
 Ahmer's mother Nadra is landlord of her house who takes advice from a Muslim scholar before deciding family matters.
 Ahmer's father Fayyaz is a patient who always keeps himself busy in studies and is often depressed because of his past.
-Ahmer also have a brother Ashar and sister Mehwish who is social and short-tempered.
+Ahmer also has a brother, Ashar, and a sister, Mehwish, who is social and short-tempered.

-Roshni is living with her father, her brother, Aneeq and his ill-tempered and social wife, Samira.
+Roshni lives with her father, her brother, Aneeq and his ill-tempered and social wife, Samira.
 Her mother died after giving birth to Roshni.
 She is the one who takes care of her father.
-Ahmer told her mother about Roshni but she initially refused.
-After consulting Muslim scholar, she agreed.
-Ashar also started liking roshni but is unaware that his brother is going to marry her as he left abroad for studies.
-The day Ahmer and Roshni married and the moment roshni entered his house, Nadra's maternal uncle died and she blamed on Roshni for being unlucky.
+Ahmer told her mother about his interest in Roshni but she initially refused.
+After consulting a Muslim scholar, she agreed.
+Ashar also started liking Roshni but is unaware that his brother is going to marry her as he left abroad for studies.
+The day Ahmer and Roshni marry and the moment Roshni enters his house, Nadra's maternal uncle dies and she blames Roshni for being unlucky.
 Ahmer considered her mother to be sad that's why nothing happened.
-One day, Aneeq and Samira came to Ahmer's house to see Roshni and Samira told Nadra falsely about family matters because of roshni so that is why Roshni is not accepted by Nadra and Ahmer doesn't know as Roshni remains silent.
+One day, Aneeq and Samira came to Ahmer's house to see Roshni and Samira told Nadra falsely about family matters because of Roshni so that is why Roshni is not accepted by Nadra and Ahmer doesn't know as Roshni remains silent.
 Later, Ashar returns from abroad and is shocked to see roshni in his house but respects her.
 One day, Nadra was telling her friend that Roshni is having an affair with Ashar and Roshni overhears this and angrily goes to her room and cries.
 Ahmer asks her what happened but she moves him out of the room.
 Immediately after this, Ahmer has an accident and dies.
 After a few days Ashar marries a meaningless woman who cares about herself.
 When Mahwish wants to marry Addan, she grabs Mahreen's stuff and Ashar's credit card and leaves one of the jewelry in Roshni's room, but she tells the truth to Nadra and then she pushes her to the bed so that Roshni is covered with the blood of Ashar's father; Nadra realises this when Mahreen pushed her of the stairs.